 Doctors classify burns according to strict, widely accepted definitions.
 The definitions classify the burn’s depth and the extent of tissue damage.

-The depth of injury from a burn is described as first, second, or third degree:
+The depth of injury from a burn is described as superficial, partial thickness, or full thickness:

-Second-degree burns (also called partial-thickness burns) extend into the middle layer of skin (dermis).
-Second-degree burns are sometimes further described as superficial (involving the more superficial part of the dermis) or deep (involving both the superficial and the deep parts of the dermis).
+Partial-thickness burns (also called second-degree burns) extend into the middle layer of skin (dermis).
+Partial-thickness burns are sometimes further described as superficial (involving the more superficial part of the dermis) or deep (involving both the superficial and the deep parts of the dermis).

-Third-degree burns (also called full-thickness burns) involve all three layers of skin (epidermis, dermis, and fat layer).
+Full-thickness burns (also called third-degree burns) involve all three layers of skin (epidermis, dermis, and fat layer).
 Usually, the sweat glands, hair follicles, and nerve endings are destroyed as well.